lmorg/murex/docs/user-guide/interactive-shell.md

 ## readline

-_murex_ uses a custom `readline` library to enable support for new features on in addition to the existing uses you'd normally expect from a shell.
-It is because of this _murex_ provides one of the best user experiences of any of the shells available today.
+Murex uses a custom `readline` library to enable support for new features on in addition to the existing uses you'd normally expect from a shell.
+It is because of this Murex provides one of the best user experiences of any of the shells available today.

 ### Hotkeys